-When I sit down to work, I am nearly always thinking about something that I saw in a nature documentary, new scientific discoveries that I’ve read about, or the hours I’ve spent looking out of airplane windows, watching as changes in the landscape slowly unfold miles below on the surface.
+When sitting down to work, I am always thinking about something that I’ve encountered in the natural world, new scientific discoveries that I’ve read about, or the hours I’ve spent looking out of airplane windows, watching as changes in the landscape slowly unfold miles below on the surface.
 Ultimately, what I do is a reflection of the sense of wonder that I experience in the world.
-I am in awe of change and the ephemerality that belies the experience of the seemingly concrete drudgery of day-to-day life.
+I am in awe of change and the ephemerality that belies the experience of the seeming permanence of the world as we see it.